-While adult model train enthusiasts tend to focus on railways from Hornby and the like and younger fans attention is drawn to Thomas and Brio there’s another make of tiny train set that often gets overlooked but has lots of potential and interest for both.
-Lego.
+While adult model train enthusiasts tend to focus on railways from Hornby, and the like and younger fans attention is drawn to Thomas and Brio, there’s another make of tiny train set that often gets overlooked.
+Lego and the Lego 60051 is one of the most popular.

 The various Lego pieces — just over 600 in total — are supplied in seven clear plastic bags and it’s just a case of following the step-by-step instructions in the 4 booklets to make the trains.

 It took me about 2.5 hours to put everything together and I had no difficulty following the pictorial guides.
-It did however take me slightly longer than necessary as I wasted a bit of time searching through the bags for particular pieces, I only realised later that a diagram detailing which bags should be used each elements of the set is shown on the outside read of the box.
+It did, however, take me slightly longer than necessary as I wasted a bit of time searching through the bags for particular pieces, I only realised later that a diagram detailing which bags should be used each when is shown on the outside read of the box.

 Having unique moulded shapes is a big point of contention amongst Lego purists who insist everything should be done using standard bricks.
 Personally, I feel Lego made the right call here as it makes it easier to get the smooth sloping front that makes these trains so elegant and distinctive.